vitrstudio/planter-infra/README.md

 ## To deploy the whole infrastructure

-1. Deploy the hosted zone
+1. Deploy the hosted zone (just once, after that it will be persisted)
-2. Add manually the DNS to the hosted zone
+2. Get the NS records from AWS and set them in your domain registrar
-3. Add manually the hosted zone ID to the modules ci-cd pipeline (deploy.yml)
+3. Get the hosted zone ID from AWS and set it on the ci/cd file (deploy.yml)
-4. Deploy the modules
+4. Commit and push to deploy the modules

--- Explain the backend.tf file
--- Explain in this readme why hosted zone must be persisted -- Make sure that everything is working fine after the refactor

--- todos
-shelve changes
-destroy modules
-destroy hosted zone
-fix code
-deploy hosted zone and store id in secrets deploy modules see if everything is working fine

--- Explain the backend.tf file
--- Explain in this readme why hosted zone must be persisted -- Make sure that everything is working fine after the refactor

--- todos
-shelve changes x
-destroy modules x
-destroy hosted zone x
-unshelve changes x
-fix code
-deploy hosted zone and store id in secrets deploy modules see if everything is working fine